Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 Label: Affiliate content

-• It is simple enough for both readers and parsers to interpret.
+• It is easy for readers to understand

 Label: Editorial content